What women should do to address menopausal issues

 Taking hormonal supplements like dehydroepiandrosterone (DHEA) can help address some menopausal issues in women suffering from menopause due to low estrogen.

 DHEA occurs naturally and is produced in the adrenal glands.
 The primary function of DHEA is to produce hormones like estrogen.
-However, as women age, their body’s DHEA production declines, affecting estrogen production during menopause.
+However, as women age, their bodies' DHEA production declines, affecting estrogen production during menopause.

 RxList experts agree that DHEA is one of the most effective solutions to vaginal thinning during menopause.
 They suggest that using vaginal inserts that contain DHEA may reduce pain during sex due to thinning vaginal walls.

 Despite some studies suggesting the treatment of menopause symptoms with hormonal supplements, nobody must take over-the-counter supplements.
-There are usually not enough scientific data supporting the use of some of these supplements for treating menopause symptoms.
+There is usually not enough scientific data supporting the use of some of these supplements for treating menopause symptoms.

 Drink enough water